-Kenya has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
-Additionally, Kenya is currently implementing projects on health adaptation to climate change and implementing actions to build institutional and technical capacities to work on climate change and health.
-Country reported data (see section 6) indicate that there remains further opportunities for action in the following areas:
+Madagascar has an approved national health adaptation plan and is currently implementing projects on health adaptation to climate change.
+Additionally, Madagascar has conducted a national assessment of climate change impacts, vulnerability and adaptation for health and is building technical and institutional capacities to work on climate change and health.
+Country reported data (see section 6) indicate that there are opportunities for further action in the following areas: